Findings

 ana proof promote.
 Thepromoted_tofield records which skill received the rule.

-Between pipeline cycles, run claude --agent ana-learn to triage active findings.
+Between pipeline cycles, run ana run learn to triage active findings.
 Learn presents them by severity, recommends actions, and executes closes and promotions with your approval.

 A finding without a follow-up is wasted.
 The lifecycle ensures every finding either informs the next cycle or is explicitly acknowledged.